 Property Description Blaze Staging Directory The HDFS file path of the directory that the Blaze engine uses to store temporary files.
 Verify that the directory exists.
 The YARN user, Blaze engine user, and mapping impersonation user must have write permission on this directory.
 Default is /blaze/workdir.
 If you clear this property, the staging files are written to the Hadoop staging directory /tmp/blaze <user name="">.</user> Blaze User The owner of the Blaze service and Blaze service logs.
 Name When the Hadoop cluster uses Kerberos authentication, the default user is the Data Integration Service SPN user.
 When the Hadoop cluster does not use Kerberos authentication and the Blaze user is not configured, the default user is the Data Integration Service user.
 Minimum Port The minimum value for the port number range for the Blaze engine.
 Default is 12300.
 Maximum Port The maximum value for the port number range for the Blaze engine.
 Default is 12600.
 YARN Queue Name The YARN scheduler queue name used by the Blaze engine that specifies available resources on a cluster.
 Note: If YARN preemption is enabled on the cluster, verify with the Hadoop administrator that preemption is disabled on the queue associated with the Blaze engine.
-Blaze Job Monitor Address The host name and port number for the Blaze Job Monitor.
-Use the following format: <hostname>:<port></port></hostname> Where <hostname> is the host name or IP address of the Blaze Job Monitor server.</hostname> <port> is the port on which the Blaze Job Monitor listens for remote procedure calls (RPC).</port> For example, enter: myhostname: 9080
+Blaze Job The host name and port number for the Blaze Job Monitor.
+Monitor Address Use the following format: <hostname>:<port></port></hostname> Where - <hostname> is the host name or IP address of the Blaze Job Monitor server.</hostname> - chostname s the nost name of readdless of the blaze obb Monitor server.
+For example, enter: myhostname: 9080